www25-sustainableai/www25-sustainableai.github.io/index.md

 All papers will be peer-reviewed by at least three experts in the field, regarding the relevance to the workshop, scientific novelty, and technical quality.
 Accepted submissions will be presented via oral or poster sessions.
-The accepted workshop papers will be published in the ACM Digital Library.
+All accepted papers will be published in the **ACM Multimedia proceedings** in the ACM Digital Library.
+We will select from the accepted papers the **Best Paper Award**, which will be announced during the workshop.

 Submit your manuscripts through [OpenReview](https://openreview.net/group?id=acmmm.org/ACMMM/2024/Workshop/ESGMFM).
 All the authors need to create a profile on OpenReview.
 New profiles created without an institutional email will go through a moderation process that can take up to two weeks.
 New profiles created with an institutional email will be activated automatically.

-All accepted papers will be archived in the **ACM Multimedia proceedings**.
-Authors of accepted papers will be present at the workshop.
-We will select from the accepted papers the **Best Paper Award**, which will be announced during the workshop.

 ---
 ## **Important Dates** {#dates}